Common Career Mistakes and How to Avoid Them

 Stagnation

-- Seek Mentoring: Find a mentor who will offer direction, assistance, collaborations, connections or highlight areas of improvement.
+- Begin by identifying a mentor who will offer direction, assistance, collaborations, connections, or point out areas to improve.

-- Continue Your Education: Complete additional classes, certificates or degrees programs that relate to the field.
+- Continue Your Education: Complete additional courses, certificates, or degrees program relevant to your field of work.

 Negativity

-Negativity is not a good thing in any work environment.
-It causes people to feel uncomfortable and makes communication difficult and limiting chances to grow.
-In addition, it can cause problems with supervisors and peers, which can potentially lead to professional stalling.
+Negativity has no place in any work environment.
+It causes people to feel uncomfortable, which makes communication difficult again hindering chances to grow.
+Apart from damaging relationships with supervisors and colleagues, it could result in professional stalling.

-- Concentrate on Positives: Be aware of your strengths and positive qualities of your role when you’re overwhelmed
+- Be Positive: Recognize your strengths and positive qualities of your job when you’re overwhelmed

 Overcommitting Workload